 Parent Assisted Rituals

 This method is also known as the “cold turkey” route.
-This works best for caregiver-assisted rituals that have not been occurring for long or only occur in a few small areas.
-You can explain to your child that his/her OCD is not only bossing your child around, but also bossing other family members by making the family do things such as washing their own hands frequently, cleaning the house with harsh chemicals, or doing several loads of laundry a day.
+This works best for caregiver-assisted rituals that have not been occurring for long or only occurs in a few small areas.
+You can explain to your child that his or her OCD is not only bossing the child around, but also bossing other family members around by making the family do things such as washing their own hands frequently, cleaning the house with harsh chemicals, or doing several loads of laundry a day.
 The family is being held hostage by OCD.
-Explain that you feel confident you can work together to reduce OCD's power by eliminating family involvement in OCD once and for all.
+Explain that you feel confident you can work together to reduce the power of OCD by eliminating family involvement in OCD once and for all.

-This method works best for caregiver-assisted rituals that remain a longstanding problem and occur in many ways, or for youth that find the idea of a “cold turkey” approach too hard.
+This method works best for caregiver-assisted rituals that has been a longstanding problem and occurs in many ways, or for youth that find the idea of a “cold turkey” approach too hard.
 You and your child can use the Facing My Fears format to gradually roll back caregiver-assisted rituals in a step-by-step, planned and predictable way by placing examples of how and where caregiver-assisted rituals occur on the Fear Plan.
-Explain to your child that his/her OCD is bossing the family around but that you feel confident you can work together to use the Fear Plan to get rid of caregiver-assisted rituals gradually.
+Explain to your child that his/her OCD is bossing the family around but that you feel confident you can work together to use the Fear Plan to get rid of caregiver-assisted rituals gradually over time.

 What to expect: When you begin to reduce caregiver-assisted rituals your child or teen will probably be very anxious.
-In fact, h/she might become very angry or frustrated and even throw a temper tantrum.
+In fact, he or she might become very angry or frustrated and even throw a temper tantrum.
 This is normal.
-It is important that if you have decided NOT to do a certain ritual, that you stick with it.
+It is important that if you have decided NOT to do a certain ritual, that you stick with that it.
 Children and teens often get very angry when their parents or caregivers first stop participating in the rituals the way the child has come to expect.
 In fact, you might consider thinking of these outbursts as the OCD getting angry that the child and parents are no longer behaving in the way OCD has come to expect.
-Fortunately, if you keep at it, and stick to the plan, your child will be able to manage without you engaging in the ritual, and OCD will start to get the message that the family will not be bossed about anymore.
+Fortunately, if you keep at it, and stick to the plan, your child will be able to manage without you engaging in the ritual and OCD will start to get the message that the family will not be bossed about anymore.
 During this early phase it is important that you give your child as much attention and support as possible in other ways.
 This can help your child when s/he must tolerate your refusal to engage in a ritual when the OCD demands peak.
-It can also help you to feel more confident about what you are doing if you can recall the fun you had with your child earlier that day, before the OCD returned, making your child name call and throw a massive tantrum.
+It can also help you to feel more confident about what you are doing if you can recall the fun you had with your child earlier that day when later on the OCD has taken over and is making your child name call and throw a massive tantrum.

-- Identify the 4-Ws: What, When, Where, and Who: Be clear with your child what OCD caregiver-assisted ritual you are targeting, when you will target it, where, and with whom.
-For example, “Tom we have agreed that I will not wash your laundry (what) more than twice per week (when), at home (where), and this includes your dad, your sisters, and grandma (who).”
+- Identify the 4-Ws: What, When, Where, and Who.
+Be clear with your child about which OCD caregiver-assisted ritual you are targeting, when you will target it, where, and with whom.
+For example, “Tom, we have agreed that I will not wash your laundry (what) more than twice per week (when), at home (where), and this includes your dad, your sisters, and grandma (who).”

-- Get everyone on board: If you plan to stop caregiver-assisted ritual, it is important that everyone in your child’s life agrees: if your child can simply get someone else to do it, then this strategy will not work
+- Get everyone on board.
+If you plan to stop caregiver-assisted ritual, it is important that everyone in your child’s life agrees.
+If your child can simply get someone else to do it, this strategy will not work.

-- Make sure your child or teen understands and agrees with the plan: When h/she is calm (not experiencing anxiety) explain what the plan is and why you are doing it.
-Include him/her in designing a My Fear Plan, if you decide to go the gradual method
+- Make sure your child or teen understands and agrees with the plan.
+When he or she is calm (not experiencing anxiety), explain what the plan is, and why you are doing it.
+Include him/her in designing a My Fear Plan if you decide to go the gradual method.